 The Highways Authority have recommended three conditions, relating to cycle storage, bollards to either end of the pedestrian link and management / maintenance of the pedestrian link.
+These are reasonable conditions and can be included in any decision notice.

 Drainage

 A response has been received from the Lead Local Flood Authority following the submission of an updated drainage strategy.